-The JBL Boombox 2 speaker features several buttons and lights across its top, as well as a battery charge status meter on the front, near the bottom.
+The JBL Boombox 2 speaker features several buttons and lights across its top.
+There’s also a battery charge status meter on the front, near the bottom.
 Plus, there’s also a port access panel on the back bottom, sealed with a flexible cap.
 This houses a USB-A output port to recharge your mobile devices from.
 There’s also a USB-C service port.
 We also have the auxiliary (AUX) input 3.5mm port.
 And finally, there’s the barrel style DC input receptacle for charging this speaker.
 Thus here we offer our JBL Boombox 2 buttons guide.
-We show you where the controls are on the unit, explain what each each button means and does, what any button combination presses do, when to press them, and how to use the buttons to work the speaker and access its many functions.
+We show you where the controls are on the unit, and explain what each each button means and does.
+We also describe any button combinations, when to press them, and how to use them.

 There is one row of buttons across the top of this speaker.
 Plus, most buttons there have a unique shape.